Further testing the validity of generalized heterogeneous-elasticity theory for low-frequency excitations in structural glasses: Introduction

-Recently, in a letter to the Editor of Phys.~Rev.~E~\cite{lerner25}, E. Lerner and E. Bouchbinder have formulated concerns about the results obtained in a study of the non-phononic vibrational excitation in glasses, previously published by the present authors \cite{schirmacher24}.
-Specifically, they insist on the universality of a $g(\omega)\propto \omega^4$ scaling of the low-frequency non-phononic density of states (DoS) for glasses, and suggest that our theoretical treatment would be ``inherently deficient in capturing the .. nature of quasilocalized, non-phononic excitations in structural glasses''.
+Recently, in a letter to the Editor of Phys.~Rev.~E~\cite{lerner25}, E. Lerner and E. Bouchbinder raised concerns about the results of Ref.~\cite{schirmacher24}.
+Specifically, they insist on the universality of a $g(\omega)\propto \omega^4$ scaling of the low-frequency non-phononic density of states for glasses, and suggest that our theoretical treatment would be ``inherently deficient in capturing the .. nature of quasilocalized, nonphononic excitations in structural glasses''.

-In our study \cite{schirmacher24} we combined an analytically developed theory with extensive numerical simulations of small systems, which do not allow for the formation of standing acoustic waves in the interesting low-frequency region.

-In our analytical derivation we started from the Hessian (dynamical) matrix of a glass, modelled as an ensemble of point particles interacting via pairwise interactions.
-In order to apply continuum field theory to these glasses, we introduced two fields.
-The first, as usual, represents the local strain, the dynamics of which is governed by the spatially fluctuating elastic constants (heterogeneous elasticity).
-The second field, linearly coupled to the first one (as derived from the original Hamiltonian), goes beyond Cauchy-Born elasticity \cite{landau-elasticity}, featuring frozen-in stresses and vibrational patterns, which violate local rotational invariance.
-In agreement with earlier studies \cite{lutsko88,lutsko89,alexander84,alexander98}, in crystals without defects these terms are identically zero, while in structurally disordered solids, like glasses, these terms are finite.

-In our treatment we applied coarse-graining only to the terms involving the elastic constants.
-For the stress-related terms we used a microscopic volume of the size of an intermolecular spacing, in order to define a continuum representation of the local stresses and displacements.